-The teacher introduces each activity and monitors the completion of the first two items.
+The teacher introduces each activity and monitors the first item.
 This procedure will ensure that students understand the directions and will be able to do the work without assistance.

 13 Work Check

 This oral teacher-directed activity, in which students self-correct their practice activities, provides an informal measure of students' progress.